 - Take into account such differences as time zone and culture (e.g. different weekend days).

-To fine tune your campaign you’re going to have to test it thoroughly and that’s where A/B Split Testing comes in.
-A/B Split Testing is the simple idea, if not always in practice, of sending out two versions of the same marketing email.
+After getting accustomed with the Time Match feature, and in order to fine-tune your campaign, you’re going to have to test it thoroughly.
+That’s where A/B Split Testing comes in.
+A/B Split Testing is the simple idea of sending out two versions of the same marketing email to two different groups of people within one segment.
 They will be exactly the same except for one factor.
 You then can monitor which emails are most successful, i.e. best Open Rates and Click Through Rates, and apply those lessons to the next campaign.

 Here are a few variables that you can test: